Jaswinder-spec/TFL-Bus-Lanes-Project/README.md

 - Vehicles allowed (bus, cycle, motorcycle, taxi)
 - Lane lengths and directions
 - Borough-wise distribution
+-
+  ##Analysis Insights
+Top 10 Boroughs with the Most Bus Lanes 🚏

+The borough with the highest number of bus lanes is Transport for London, followed by major boroughs like Westminster, Camden, and Lambeth.

+This suggests high bus lane density in central London areas.

+Distribution of Bus Lane Lengths 📏

+Most bus lanes are relatively short, with many under 500 meters.

+A few lanes extend beyond 1,000 meters, but they are less common.

+Most Common Operational Hours ⏳

+Many bus lanes operate 24/7 (00:00-23:59).

+Some have restricted hours, primarily during peak times.

 ## Dependencies
 To run this notebook, you need the following Python libraries: